SAT / ACT Prep - Brian R. McElroy Tutoring

-As an SAT/ACT perfect scorer and Harvard graduate with nearly 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.
+As an SAT/ACT perfect scorer and Harvard graduate with over 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.

 Unlike most major test prep companies, I use only real SATs and ACTs during the preparation process, and my methods have been refined over time to reflect the changes to the tests.
 The proof is in my students' results--the vast majority of my business comes from the recommendations of other satisfied clients and students.

 Remember that lots of companies will promise you big SAT and ACT improvements, but most will fail to live up to that promise.
 An SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
 And the best way to learn is not through a canned video, but through personal, one-on-one, real time interaction, either in person or via Skype, worldwide.
 My clients choose me instead of a brand name, because they do not want to leave their students' test scores up to chance.